 Just then, a mouse scampered between Sanders’s feet and ran down the hallway.
 His co-workers screamed and tried to catch it, but it escaped.
 A few weeks later, it happened again—same chair, same between-the-legs escape, possibly even the same mouse.
 The publishing company operated out of an old, poorly maintained building in a residential neighborhood, and although an exterminator had treated the building, the rodents kept coming back.
-“Finally we turned over the chair in my office.
+“Finally, we turned over the chair in my office.
 Mice had built a nest under the lining of my chair,” says Sanders.
 He and his co-workers were so disgusted that the entire company moved to a different building on the other side of town.

 Offices can guard against cockroaches, ants, and mice by keeping everything clean and crumb-free, but bedbugs are a different problem.
 “They are not sanitation-oriented,” says Missy Henriksen, vice president of public affairs for the NPMA.
 “They feed off of humans—it’s gross to say, but they drink your blood.”

 Despite our best efforts at eradicating them, the bedbug epidemic is growing.
 In 2000, fewer than 25 percent of pest control professionals in the U.S. reported that they’d handled a bedbug infestation case.
-Last year, that number jumped to 99 percent.
+By 2011, that number jumped to 99 percent.
 They’ve been found in some big-name places: New York City’s Time Warner Center and Niketown, Chicago’s Chase Tower, and even in Detroit’s public transportation system.
 There’s not much you can do to keep an unknowingly infested co-worker from bringing them into the office, although Henriksen recommends storing your purse or bookbag somewhere above the floor, so they’re not as likely to hop onto it.